 In addition, there are many affordable tools, like customer relationship management (CRM) and marketing automation, that can increase your office collaboration, improve workflows among your stakeholders, and drastically decrease your use of paper products and office supplies just as INEX did with Act!, an integrated CRM and marketing automation software.

 Even if you opt to compensate your employees for setting up their home offices, those expenses tend to be much lower than the overhead of owning or leasing large office spaces.

 Take FlexJobs, for instance.
 This company has operated 100 percent remotely since 2007.
 Over the years, they’ve saved over $5 million through remote working.

 The most obvious—and positive impact of small business sustainability is a cleaner, pollution-free environment.

 You reduce your carbon emissions when your employees don’t have to commute to work daily.
-Similarly, if you’ve prioritised the use of energy-efficient light bulbs, you’ll consume less electricity, which is mainly generated using coal (35.8 percent of the global power mix) and not renewable energy sources.
+Similarly, if you’ve prioritized the use of energy-efficient light bulbs, you’ll consume less electricity, which is mainly generated using coal (35.8 percent of the global power mix) and not renewable energy sources.

 By implementing a recycling program and replacing plastics with biodegradable or recycled materials, you can reduce your contributions to the ever-growing landfills and garbage patches, or marine debris in our oceans to save marine life.
-And by going digital and paperless, wherever possible, you minimise or eliminate your paper usage, which, otherwise, would end up in landfills and create methane that can harm the environment.
+And by going digital and paperless, wherever possible, you minimize or eliminate your paper usage, which, otherwise, would end up in landfills and create methane that can harm the environment.